 - Blog Text: PowerPack’s Breadcrumb widget gives you the option to change the text of the “Blog” page navigation link that displays on the blog page of your site.

-If you choose the Separator type as “Icon”, then you will further have the options to either upload an icon as an SVG file or use the predefined icon or simply don’t use any icon in the breadcrumbs navigational links.
+If you choose the Separator type as “Icon,” then you will further have the option to either upload an icon as an SVG file or use the predefined icon, or simply don’t use any icon in the breadcrumbs navigational links.

-However, if you choose Separator type as “Text”, you can describe the separator that you want in between the navigation links.
+However, if you choose the Separator type as “Text,” you can describe the separator that you want in between the navigation links.

 This was all about the PowerPack’s Breadcrumbs Widget Customization in Content Tab.
 Now, let’s see how we can style the PowerPack’s Breadcrumbs Widget.

 Items: This is the first section of the PowerPack’s Breadcrumbs Widget Style Tab.
 Here, you can adjust the spacing between 2 items in navigational links along with the colors, typography, borders, and padding for the items in navigational links.